PawseySC/wrappie/README.md

 # container-wrappers

-Prototype for automated deployment of applications as bash wrappers around containers.
+container-wrappers - a prototype tool for automated deployment of applications using container wrappers and modules.

 Find us on [GitHub](https://github.com/marcodelapierre/container-wrappers)